LaMD: Latent Motion Diffusion for Image-Conditional Video Generation: Method

 The essence of motion lies in the dynamic movements across frames, such as trajectories.
 These movements are highly redundant in both spatial and temporal dimensions and can be naturally separated from content (i.e., appearance).
 Thus, to support video generation in latent motion space, we first design a motion-content decomposed video autoencoder (MCD-VAE) which separates the representation of content and motion and further fuses them to reconstruct videos.
 Then a proposed diffusion-based motion generator (DMG) targets to generate content-specific motion latents conditioned on the pre-obtained content features with other optional conditions like text.

-Our proposed two-stage approach LaMD is illustrated as Fig. \ref{fig:framework}.
-During training, we first train a MCD-VAE using video-only data and fix its parameters, and we then train the DMG in the latent motion space.
+Our proposed two-stage approach LaMD is illustrated as Fig.\ref{fig:framework}.
+During training, we first train a MCD-VAE in a self-supervised manner using video-only data, and then fix its parameters and train the DMG in the latent motion space.
 During sampling, the DMG generates motion latents progressively from the normal distribution, guided by content feature extracted from the given image and other optional conditions.
-These motion latents are then fed into the MCD-VAE decoder to synthesize a video.
+These motion latents are then fed into the MCD-VAE decoder to synthesize a video at once.